-6.1.1 You must provide us with a valid email address, which we will use to correspond with you.
 You must inform us of any changes to your preferred email address by updating your personal profile on StudentHome.
 Students studying modules or working towards a qualification will be provided with an Open University email address before their module starts, but you are not obliged to use this as your contact email address.
-For more information see the Your OU email address section in the Help Centre.
+For more information see the your OU email address section in the Help Centre.